Cities of ArtCities of Art

 • Gelato Museum Carpigiani

-In Bologna, many organizations offer cooking classes, some specifically for children.
-Thanks to these courses, it is possible to learn how to prepare some of the typical recipes of the local tradition (tortellini, tagliatelle, and so on) and perhaps complete the experience by tasting what you have made with your own hands.
+These courses teach you how to prepare some of the most typical recipes of the local tradition (tortellini, tagliatelle and so on) and perhaps round off the experience by tasting what you have made with your own hands.

 • Dinosauri in carne e ossa, San Lazzaro di Savena (Bologna)